nvi-inc/slew-model/README.md

 ## Usage

-To compute a model for a specific station.

 cd to your working directory.

+To compute a model for a specific station using all sessions.

 bin/slew station_code